Skip to main content

 6 min read

-The position sizer is the small panel inside the order form that most new users skip past.
-They type a quantity and click.
-The sizer is the right way to do it.
-Here is what it does and how to use it.
+The position sizer is the small panel inside the order form most new users skip.
+It is the right way to size a trade.

 What it computes